chimera-linux/cports/Usage.md

   main repo, while still pulling build dependencies from the primary one.
 * `-s SOURCES`, `--sources-path SOURCES` *(default: `sources`)* Set the path to the sources cache.
+* `--stage` Keep newly built packages staged.
+They will get unstaged either with the next build or by explicitly doing so.
 * `-t`, `--temporary` Create a temporary `bldroot` for the build.
 The `-b` argument is used as a base path as well as the name prefix for the temporary root if provided.
 The temporary root is removed at the end (whether the build succeeded